 Sapper Duca of Ghaxaq.

-Four men are buried in cemeteries elsewhere in Malta.
+Four men have been laid to rest in cemeteries elsewhere in Malta.

 I am hoping that Noel will be able to obtain some comment from his Father (Sapper John Cutajar).

 Just saw this website.
 My Grandfather was one of those who got killed by the crash [Michael Stivala].
 Attached please find a picture of all those that died in the crash.

 Thank you Graziella, you will see that your Grandfather's name has now been added to the above list along with two others that were missing.
 Two photo's seem to be missing, (Sapper Duca, John Hughes).
 [Don]

 Just to add some information which I got recently:

 In the 60's Malta was largely controlled by the Catholic Church and this means the way you think, political affiliation etc. Your social life is controlled by the Church.
 It is like being in Iran.

 Unfortunately, the Church was in dispute with the Malta Labour Party and members of the party were considered to be living in sin.